-HSV is so named for three values: Hue , Saturation and Value .
-This color space describes colors (hue or tint) in terms of their shade (saturation or amount of gray) and their brightness value.
-Hue is more specifically described by the dominant wavelength and is the first item we refer to (i.e. "yellow") when adding in the three components of a color.
-Saturation defines the brilliance and intensity of a color and Value refers to the lightness or darkness of a color.
-The HSV representation models the way paints of different colors mix together, with the saturation dimension resembling various shades of brightly colored paint, and the value dimension resembling the mixture of those paints with varying amounts of black or white paint .
-With hue, their angular dimension, starting at the red primary at 0 ° , passing through the green primary at 120 ° and the blue primary at 240 ° , and then wrapping back red at 360 ° .
+HSV, which stands for Hue, Saturation, and Value, is a color space that describes colors based on their hue, saturation, and brightness.
+Hue represents the dominant wavelength of the color, while saturation determines the intensity and brilliance of the color.
+Value refers to the lightness or darkness of the color.
+The HSV representation is similar to how paints of different colors mix together, with saturation resembling various shades of brightly colored paint and value resembling the mixture of those paints with varying amounts of black or white.
+The hue dimension follows a circular pattern, starting from the red primary at 0°, passing through the green primary at 120°, the blue primary at 240°, and wrapping back to red at 360°.

 In HTML, you can use color names as an alternative to hexadecimal color codes to specify colors for elements.
 HTML supports around 140 color names that can be used directly in your code.
 These color names, such as "tomato," "orange," "green," and "blue," provide a convenient and more memorable way to select colors for your elements, especially for beginners who may find hexadecimal codes challenging to remember.